MarcDufresne/opset/README.md

 ### Opset + Environment Variables

-One of the features of Opset is how it handles the interaction between the config values in your projects' yaml files and the values that might already be set in your environment.
+One of the features of Opset is how it handles the interaction between the config values in your projects' YAML files and the values that might already be set in your environment.
 Values already in your environment have higher priority and will overwrite any values in your config files.
 In order to compare against the environment variables, Opset builds the names for config values using `<APP_NAME>_<SECTION_NAME>_<SETTING_NAME>` as a template.